 Finally, according to the findings, positive metacognitive beliefs and negative metacognitive beliefs due to the mediating variable of adaptive emotion regulation strategy do not affect learning anxiety variable, but the variables of positive metacognitive beliefs and negative metacognitive beliefs due to the mediating variable of maladaptive emotion regulation strategy have an effect on learning anxiety.
-This finding is in accordance with the findings of Ghribnavaz, .
-This finding suggests that metacognitive beliefs predict learning anxiety, if not completely, but in part through cognitive emotion regulation.
-It can be argued that somehow negative metacognitive beliefs, through maladaptive cognitive emotion regulation strategies, exacerbate and perpetuate anxiety in people with anxiety.
+This finding is in accordance with the findings of Ghribnavaz, Nouri, and Moghadasin (2018).
+This finding suggests that metacognitive beliefs predict learning anxiety, if not completely, but in part through cognitive emotion regulation strategies, exacerbate and perpetuate anxiety in people with anxiety.